kamimrcht/webpage/index.md

 Before and during my PhD I worked on methods for transcriptomics, in particular for _de novo_ variants discovery and RNA long read analysis.

+# Blog posts

+* [Sneak peek at the -tigs!](tigs.md) a (very) high-level presentation of the population of -tigs sequences we encounter lately in k-mers related-papers (unitigs, simplitigs, monotigs, omnitigs, macrotigs) but that also includes UST and super-k-mers

 # News
 - REINDEER was accepted to ISMB!
 Link to the manuscript: [(biorxiv)](https://www.biorxiv.org/content/10.1101/2020.03.29.014159v2)